• Skip to primary navigation

 This recipe uses citric acid instead of a thermophilic starter culture, which is found in many similar recipes for cheeses.
 While the thermophilic starter helps develop the acids in the milk, the process can take anywhere from a few hours to several days to reach the right pH.
 The citric acid method used here cuts out hours of waiting and development by adding the acid directly to the milk for a quicker cheese recipe that you can make today, in about an hour.

 Once you’ve got your fresh Oaxaca cheese in hand, it’s time to cook!
-Shred it up and use it on top of a Keto Pizza.
+Shred it up and use it on top of a chicken enchilada casserole.
 Sprinkle some on top of your favorite tacos.
 Or if you’re feeling especially adventurous, use it to stuff the peppers in this Cheesy Chile Rellenos recipe!

 Oaxaca Cheese Recipe Details